JPinnell/Beam_optics_simulations/README.md

 Various simulations of beam optics in MATLAB.

+- Fresnel propagation (FresnelProp.m): function to propagate an optical field
-- LG <--> HG mode converter (ModeConv_LGHG.m): simulates an optical setup to convert between Laguerre-Gauss and Hermite-Gauss modes
+- LG <--> HG mode converter (ModeConv_LGHG.m): script to simulate an optical setup which converts between Laguerre-Gauss and Hermite-Gauss modes

 Beam families: